artefactual/atom-docs/admin-manual/maintenance/common-atom-queries.rst

    SHOW VARIABLES LIKE 'general_log_file';

-This should give you a file path and log name - you can exit the MySQL command prompt and use the unix command-line interface to navigate to the file and view its contents.
+This should give you a file path and log name - you can exit the MySQL command prompt and use the UNIX command-line interface to navigate to the file and view its contents.

 **Important:** remember to disable the log after you've run the queries you